markriggins/dockerfy/README.md

 ### Sparse Overlays
 Overlays are used provide alternative versions of entire files for various deployment environments (or other reasons).  **[Unlike mounted volumes, overlays do not hide the existing directories and files, they copy the altenative content ONTO the existing content, replacing only what is necessary]**.
 This comes in handy for *if-less* languages like CSS, robots.txt, and for icons and images that might need to change depending on the deployment environment.
 To use overlays, the application can create a directory tree someplace, perhaps at ./overlays with subdirectories for the various deployment environents like this:

-	overlays/
+    ./
+    ├── _overlays
-	├── _common
+    │	 ├── _common
+    │	 │   └── html
+    │	 │       └── robots.txt
+    │	 ├── prod
+    │	 │   └── html
+    │	 │       └── robots.txt
+    │	 └── staging
     │   	└── html
-	│       └── robots.txt
-	├── prod
-	│   └── html
+    │        	└── index.html
-	│       └── robots.txt
+    └── _root
-	└── staging
+         └── etc
-    	└── html
+             └── nginx
-        	└── index.html
+                 └── nginx.conf

-The entire ./overlays files must be COPY'd into the Docker image (usually along with the application itself):
+The entire ./_overlays and ./_root files must be COPY'd into the Docker image (usually along with the application itself):

-	COPY / /app
+	COPY . /app

 Then the desired alternative for the files can be chosen at runtime use the --overlay *src:dest* option

-	$ dockefy --overlay /app/overlays/_commmon/html:/usr/share/nginx/ \
+	$ dockerfy --overlay /app/_overlays/_commmon/html:/usr/share/nginx/ \
-		      --overlay /app/overlays/{{ .Env.DEPLOYMENT_ENV }}/html:/usr/share/nginx/ \
+            --overlay /app/_overlays/{{ .Env.DEPLOYMENT_ENV }}/html:/usr/share/nginx/ \
-		    nginx
+            nginx -g "daemon off;"

 If the source path ends with a /, then all subdirectories underneath it will be copied.
 This allows copying onto the root file system as the destination; so you can `-overlay /app/_root/:/` to copy files such as /app/_root/etc/nginx/nginx.conf --> /etc/nginx/nginx.conf.
 This is handy if you need to drop a lot of files into various exact locations

 Overlay sources that do not exist are simply skipped.
 The allows you to specify potential sources of content that may or may not exist in the running container.
 In the above example if $DEPLOYMENT_ENV environment variable is set to 'local' then the second overlaw will be skipped if there is no corresponding /app/overlays/local source directory, and the container will run with the '_common' html content.

 #### Loading Secret Settings
-Secrets can loaded from a file by using the `--secrets-files` option or the $SECRETS_FILES environment variable.
+Secrets can loaded from files by using the `--secrets-files` option or the $SECRETS_FILES environment variable.
 The secrets files ending with `.env` must contain simple NAME=VALUE lines, following bash shell conventions for definitions and comments.
 Leading and trailing quotes will be trimmed from the value.
 Secrets files ending with `.json` will be loaded as JSON, and must be `a simple single-level dictionary of strings`

     #
     # These are our secrets